squares-ui/squares-ui/README.md

 # Screenshot

-Below, squares-ui is using a data source (Elastic search as part of Security Onion) as a data source.
+Below, squares-ui is using Elastic search (as part of Security Onion) as a data source.

 The top central square is the 'root' square.